 Most boat shoes, sandals, flats, and dress shoes will do more harm than good if you have plantar fasciitis, per the APMA.
-Not only do these types of shoes tend to have flat insoles as described above, they also usually have thinner, harder soles that offer little in the way of support or shock absorption, let alone long-term comfort.
+Not only do these types of shoes tend to have flat insoles as described above, but they also have thinner, harder soles that offer little support or shock absorption, let alone long-term comfort.

 If you must wear these kinds of shoes, try not to wear them for extended periods of time or while exercising.

-Finally, although a supportive, cushioned pair of shoes will help reduce the discomfort that comes with plantar fasciitis, it won't necessarily solve the issue entirely.
 If your pain persists after a few weeks, gets worse or affects you even when you aren't standing or walking, make an appointment with a podiatrist.
-He or she may recommend physical therapy, custom orthotics or steroid injections in addition to wearing comfy shoes, Dr. Cohen says.
+They may recommend physical therapy, custom orthotics or steroid injections in addition to wearing comfy shoes, Dr. Cohen says.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.